How Can I Stop My Puppy From Barking Excessively?

 Puppy training classes can be a great resource for addressing and preventing excessive barking.
 These classes provide structured training sessions and guidance from experienced trainers, enabling you to learn effective training techniques and better understand your puppy's behavior.

-In addition to obedience training, these classes often address common behavioral issues, including excessive barking.
+In addition to training, these classes often address common behavioral issues, including excessive barking.
 Working with a professional trainer and attending regular classes can help establish a strong foundation for your puppy's training, including appropriate barking behavior.

 Consider Behavior Modification Therapy